 You might also grab the new Guildship Hunts.
 This is the latest version of the Clan Hunt system that’s been in FFXIV since Heavensward.
 You’re given a group of targets to hunt down and kill.
 Once you do, you’ll receive rewards that you can turn in for sweet items and some experience.
 Combined with FATEs, the Hunts give you something to do while waiting for your Roulette queue to pop, while still getting a good chunk of experience.
 The link above will show you how to unlock the feature.
 (You’ll need to have unlocked Hunts already.
 See below: Level 50-60.)

 FATEs are slower than Duty Roulettes, but you do get decent experience and more importantly, you can use the bicolor gemstones you get to buy materials you can sell on the Market Board.
-I’ll also note that Square Enix will eventually release Beast Tribe daily quests and a new version of the Deep Dungeon.
-Once those are released, they’ll probably slot right in as go-to places to level.
+I’ll also note that Square Enix will eventually release a new version of the Deep Dungeon.
+Once that’s released, it’ll probably slot right in as a go-to place to level.

 Another method to level you can weave into your rotation would be using the Trust system to run level-appropriate Endwalker dungeons and rack up EXP from the fights alone.
 It might not be the most exciting thing to repeatedly run the same instance, but you won’t have to wait for queues which is especially nice for DPS players or those who’ve exhausted their Daily Roulettes.

 The option that surprisingly still works well is the Bozjan Southern Front and Zadnor.
 Introduced as a standalone instance and zone in Patch 5.35, this area allows you to partake in an ongoing conflict with its own storyline.
 Within Bozja, Job levels are synced to level 80 and item levels are synced to 430, so you don’t need to worry about gear.